manniwood/pgx-protobuf-timestamp/README.md

 ## Setup

-You will need to add this to your project of course:
+You will need to add this to your project of course.

+If using pgx versions less than 1.6.0, use version 1 of this library:

 ```
 go get github.com/manniwood/pgx-protobuf-timestamp